zxlml/zxlml.github.io/_pages/about.md

 # 💬 Academic Services

-- Conference reviewer for ICLR, ICML.
+- Conference reviewer for ICLR, ICML, IJCNN.

 - Journal reviewer for Expert Systems With Applications, Journal of Infrastructure, Policy and Development.